 The class includes a midterm and a final exam.
 Tentative dates for the exams will be posted on the class web site.
 The exact dates will be confirmed later.
 We will let you know the exact dates well in advance.

-As a student, there may be times when personal stressors or emotional difficulties interfere with your academic performance or well-being.
-The Counseling and Mental Health Service (CMHS) provides confidential consultation, brief counseling, and urgent care at no cost for all Tufts undergraduates as well as for graduate students who have paid the student health fee.
-Please visit the CMHS website. to learn more about their services and resources.
+As a student, there may be times when personal stressors or difficulties interfere with your academic performance or well-being.
+The Dean of Student Affairs Office offers support and care to undergraduates and graduate students who are experiencing difficulties, and can also aid faculty in their work with students.
+In addition, through Tufts’ Counseling and Mental Health Service (CMHS) students can access mental health support 24/7, and they can provide information on additional resources.
+CMHS also provides confidential consultation, brief counseling, and urgent care at no cost for all Tufts undergraduates as well as for graduate students who have paid the student health fee.
+To make an appointment, call 617-627-3360.
+Please visit the CMHS website: http://go.tufts.edu/Counseling to learn more about their services and resources.

-The StAAR Center (formerly the Academic Resource Center and Student Accessibility Services) offers a variety of resources to all students (both undergraduate and graduate) in the Schools of Arts and Science, Engineering, the SMFA and Fletcher; services are free to all enrolled students.
-Students may make an appointment to work on any writing-related project or assignment, attend subject tutoring in a variety of disciplines, or meet with an academic coach to hone fundamental academic skills like time management or overcoming procrastination.
-Students can make an appointment for any of these services by visiting the StAAR Center website.
+The StAAR Center offers a variety of FREE resources to all students.
+Students may make an appointment to work on any writing-related project or assignment, attend subject tutoring in a variety of disciplines, or meet with an academic coach to hone skills like time management and navigating procrastination.
+Students can make an appointment for any of these services by visiting https://students.tufts.edu/staar-center.

-Tufts University values the diversity of our students, staff, and faculty and recognizes the important contribution each student makes to our unique community.
-Tufts is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in the Tufts experience.
-If you have a disability that requires reasonable accommodations, please contact the StAAR Center to make an appointment with an accessibility representative to determine appropriate accommodations.
+Tufts is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations.
+If you have a disability that requires reasonable accommodations, contact the StAAR Center at StaarCenter@tufts.edu or 617-627-4539.
 Please be aware that accommodations cannot be enacted retroactively, making timeliness a critical aspect for their provision.

 Please also contact the instructor to discuss any necessary accommodations.